Far Cry 4: Reception

-The game's multiplayer mode received mixed response.
+The game's multiplayer mode received a mixed response.
 Carter compared the competitive multiplayer to that of Tomb Raider, and called it "skippable".
-He considered the co-operative multiplayer a fun addition to the game, but was disappointed by its limitations.
+He considered the cooperative multiplayer a fun addition to the game but was disappointed by its limitations.
 He also added that the game would still be a strong title without these multiplayer elements.
 Bertz from Game Informer also found the multiplayer shallow and poorly-executed.
 He also criticized the lack of a large player pool and dedicated servers.
-Evans-Thirlwell of GamesRadar thought that the game's co-operative multiplayer were fun to play, but the asymmetrical competitive multiplayer was easy to forget.
+Evans-Thirlwell of GamesRadar thought that the cooperative multiplayer was fun to play, but the asymmetrical competitive multiplayer was easy to forget.
 In contrast, GameZone's Splechta thought that the competitive multiplayer mode was "a surprise" for him.
-Dyer echoed similar statement, and he thought that it had successfully captured the scale and freedom offered by both the game's co-op and campaign.
+Dyer echoed a similar statement, and he thought that it had successfully captured the scale and freedom offered by both the game's co-op and campaign.
 JeuxVideo wrote about multiplayer in the game: "You will understand that exploring Kyrat is honestly funny for two, assuming we are not likely to get tired in the long run".

 Harmon thought that Far Cry 4 was an improvement over Far Cry 3, but he thought that the game felt and played too similarly to Far Cry 3, and he added that the game was unambitious.
 Bertz thought that Ubisoft Montreal's vision for Far Cry 4 is not as bold as its predecessors, and also thought that the experience delivered by Far Cry 4 did not stray far away from Far Cry 3.
 Tan also noted that the game's open world design felt not only similar to Far Cry 3, but also other Ubisoft franchises like Assassin's Creed and Watch Dogs.
 Evans-Thirlwell thought that the experience offered by Far Cry 4 was hollow as it had failed to innovate or reinvent its wheel.
 Dyer thought that the game was not ambitious, but the experience delivered was still gratifying and rewarding.